Feluda: Web series

 The second series named Feludar Goyendagiri is from Hoichoi streaming service with the same cast and crew of Feluda Pherot.
-Darjeeling Jawmjawmat, the first season released on 17 June 2022.
+Darjeeling Jamjamat, the first season released on 17 June 2022.
 Hoichoi has announced the release date for Feludar Goyendagiri 2: Bhuswargo Bhoyonkawr.
 This Feluda series released on 20 December 2023.
-A third season, based on Royal Bengal Rahashya is in development, but will be directed by Kamaleswar Mukherjee.
+A third season, based on Royal Bengal Rahashya has been released, directed by Kamaleswar Mukherjee.